Stroll abundant outdoor gardens full of seasonal color and interest, set within the 88-acres of Franklin Park.

 Showcasing both architectural and horticultural beauty, the Brides Garden is an elegant space popular for small ceremonies or just an afternoon stroll.
 Lush foliage, blooming perennials and white redbud trees are complemented by detailed stonework, a bubbling fountain, romantic swing and embellishments symbolic of the “tying the knot” theme.

 Visit the Ohio Hybridizers Historic Daylily Garden from late spring and through the summer to view 850 varieties of blooming daylilies.
 Arranged in beds by the decade from when the cultivars and species were introduced, this space to the south of the entry plaza erupts with color while illustrating the history of this very popular plant.
-All of the cultivars featured in the gardens were registered by Ohio hybridizers.
-The Daylily Garden is maintained in partnership with the Columbus Metropolitan Daylily Society.
+All of the cultivars featured in the gardens were bred and registered by Ohio hybridizers.
+The Daylily Garden is maintained in partnership with the Metropolitan Columbus Daylily Society.